alexkehayias/chocolatier/README.md

 ## Browser Connected Repl (Brepl)

-A browser repl is automatically available when the server is started.
+A browser repl is automatically available when the server is started when using `lein figwheel`.
 This allows you to dynamically re-evaluate the code running in the browser without a page refresh.
-Keep in mind that by refreshing the page, if you are using a compiled js file, you will need to re-evaluate any code that you have changed or recompile the project `lein cljsbuild once`.

-Any changes to a running browser game take effect immediately on the next frame.
-Just about everything can be re-evaluated on the fly.
-For example, changing the moving rate of the player and evaluating the code in the browser repl will show the change in movement rate right away!
+Static files can also watched and reload the game when changed.
+See the `figwheel` documentation for more.

 ## Cross-component communication